Dogs in religion: Judaism

 There is controversy about whether Jewish rabbinical law authorizes the keeping of dogs as pets.
 Biblical and rabbinic sources include numerous references that associate dogs with violence and uncleanliness and frown on having dogs as pets or keeping them in one’s home.
 Dogs are negatively portrayed in both the Hebrew Bible and the Talmud, where they are mostly associated with violence and uncleanliness.
 Deuteronomy 23:18 appears to equate dogs with prostitution, and the Book of Kings describes dogs who feed on corpses.
 The Psalms describes dogs as beasts that maul at human beings.

 This negative view of dogs is also found in the Talmud, which describes people who raise dogs as cursed.
 In July 2019, all the Sephardic Rabbis from the Israeli city of Elad signed an edict banning dogs from the city, with the justification that "as explained in the Talmud and by the Rambam, anyone raising a dog is accursed".
 At the same year, the rabbi of Holon, Avraham Yosef, was also quoted as saying: “I do not find any grounds for permitting any dog whatsoever in any manner”.

 The Misneh Torah states that dogs must be chained because they are known to frequently cause damage.
 The Shulchan Aruch states that only evil dogs must be bound and chained.
 18th-century Rabbi and talmudist Jacob Emden permitted dogs for economic or security reasons, but affirmed that having a dog merely for pleasure was “precisely the behavior of the uncircumcised”.

 Judaism does not permit the neglect or abuse of any living animal.
 Jewish law states that any animal that is kept must be fed, and it also states that arrangements for feeding them must be made before they are obtained.
 This ruling also applies to dogs.

+Although there are negative references to dogs in biblical and rabbinic sources, the Jewish perspective on dogs is multifaceted.
+While dogs are associated with violence and uncleanliness in some passages, these depictions are not all-encompassing.
+The complexities of these attitudes by discussing how specific interpretations and cultural factors influenced the perception of dogs over time.
+According to Ackerman-Lieberman and his fellow scholars, Jewish law prohibits neglect or abuse of any living animal, including dogs, and underscores the importance of proper care and responsibility for animals within the Jewish community.
+Kenneth Stow informs in his book some sayings about the imagery of dogs in the Jewish community.
+He mentioned, "The metaphor of the Jewish dog and its accompanying anxiety, which pictured this dog as a threat, had taken hold".
+Moreover, sentences like "returning to their vomit [like a dog]" and "dogs mutilated the victim's body" also resembles the nasty habits of a dog, and so negative judgements as well.